justinpage/PHP-Design-Patterns/notes/01_introduction.md

 problem.
 Not everyone agrees with them.
 Some regard some of the design patterns as anti-patterns.
 With all this in mind, these patterns are essential knowledge for an advanced programmer.
-They are well thought out, accepted, tested, and are at a low risk solution.
+They are well thought out, accepted, tested, and are regarded as a low risk solution.

 However, since 1994, computers have changed as well as solutions and concepts.
 Some updates and variations have changed.
 As such, Robert C. Martin designed a